IgniteUI/indigo-design-docfx/en/components/divider.md

 ## Orientation

-The Divider supports two orientations: Horizontal and Vertical used based on content layout.
+The Divider supports two orientations: Horizontal and Vertical that should be used based on content layout.
 The horizontal divider is used for separating content vertically, and the vertical divider is used to separate content horizontally.

 <img class="responsive-img" src="../images/divider_horizontal.png" srcset="../images/divider_horizontal@2x.png 2x" />